Winter Games begin, Putin keen to prove doubters wrong

 ROBUST DEFENCE

-Russian organisers launched a robust defence of Sochi, which cost an estimated $50 billion to stage, making it the most expensive Games - summer or winter - in history.
+Russian organizers launched a robust defense of Sochi, which cost an estimated $50 billion to stage, making it the most expensive Games - summer or winter - in history.

-"Russia has created a wonderful example to follow for future organisers of Olympic Games," Dmitry Chernyshenko, head of the local organising committee, told reporters on Thursday.
+"Russia has created a wonderful example to follow for future organizers of Olympic Games," Dmitry Chernyshenko, head of the local organizing committee, told reporters on Thursday.

 He was addressing alarm among members of the International Olympic Committee (IOC) that the costs associated with Sochi could deter others from bidding to host the event.